thinkshout/thinkshout/blog/_posts/2015-06-22-meet-the-interns.md

 ![interns.jpg](/assets/images/blog/interns_0.jpg)

 We are thrilled to introduce ThinkShout’s very first interns!
 In partnership with the Drupal Association, we will be working with two graduates of [Epicodus’](http://www.epicodus.com/) first [PHP class](http://www.epicodus.com/php/), Daniel Toader and Bojana Skarich.
 We’re very excited to welcome them to our offices, and the Drupal Community.
-They'll both be spending at the [Drupal Association's](https://assoc.drupal.org/) headquarters as well as ours.
+They'll both be spending time at the [Drupal Association's](https://assoc.drupal.org/) headquarters as well as ours.

 Without further ado, meet our interns!